Effectively mutagenize C-Fern spores for use in selection protocols.

 - 43.3 ml EMS (Sigma) MW = 124.2, d = 1.1452, 1 M = 108.5 ml/l

 - 1957 ml 0.1 M Phosphate Buffer, pH 7.0

 - C-Fern spores

-- Material for spore sterilization and culture inoculation
+- Materials and supplies for C-Fern spore sterilization and culture inoculation

 NOTE: It is very important to thoroughly vortex the mixture because EMS is difficult to dissolve in buffer.
 If EMS solution is properly mixed, spores should mostly sink to the bottom after wetting and settling.
 If spores are mostly floating, mixing was not adequate.